 The upper end provides head, neck, and radial tuberosity.
-The head is disc shaped and it articulates above along with the capitulum of humerus.
+The head is disc shaped and articulates above along with the capitulum of humerus.
 Below the head is the neck, which is the constricted part.
 The radial tuberosity is just below the medial portion of the neck.

 Anatomical Position And Side Determination